Gail Gago

-Gail Elizabeth Gago (née Darveniza; born 4 July 1957) is a retired Australian politician, and a member of the Labor Party in the South Australian Legislative Council from the 2002 election until her retirement in 2018.
+Gail Elizabeth Gago (née Darveniza; born 4 July 1957) is an Australian retired politician, and a member of the Labor Party in the South Australian Legislative Council from the 2002 election until her retirement in 2018.

 Background

 Gago was born in Mooroopna, Victoria, and completed her secondary education at Shepparton High School.
 After high school, Gago studied at Phillip Institute of Technology and the Austin Hospital where she graduated as a registered nurse, later completing a Bachelor of Science (Honours) at Monash University, majoring in psychology.

 In 1987, Gago and her husband Peter moved to South Australia, where she worked as a nurse at Salisbury Private Hospital for two years.
 In 1988 Gago started working with the Australian Nursing Federation (ANF) for 12 years, first as an organiser, later becoming assistant secretary and branch secretary.
 As a member of the ANF, Gago was part of many campaigns to improve patient care, access to health services, wages and conditions for workers.
 She has participated in and contributed to a range of state and federal health and industrial relations forums.

 Gago has held membership of the South Australian Branch of the Australian Labor Party since 1991, contributing to policy committees and serving as state convention delegate (proxy), state executive member and national conference attendee.
 Gago is from the Labor Left faction.